vyassuyog1/django-oidc/README.rst

 Features
 --------

-* Simple ready to use Django authentication provider
+* Ready to use Django authentication provider
-* No models stored in database - just some configuration in settings.py
+* No models stored in database - just some configuration in settings.py to keep it simple
+* Fully integrated with Django internal accounts and permission system